bhalgatarnav/Learning-Javascript/README.md

 * Creating a queue: Use push() and shift() to implement a first-in, first-out (FIFO) queue.
 * Formatting data: Use join() to format data for display or storage, like converting an array of numbers into a comma-separated string.

+# DOM Events:

+## Event listeners:
+`addEventListener()` listens for events and call backs the specific function when that event is detected.
+`target.addEventListener(event, callback)`

+`target` can be any object be it the DOM object or the window object.
+`event` this can be any event we want to listen to in quotation marks.
+`callback` this can be any function we want to call back or run.